@tokenring-ai/testing

 testingService.registerResource('build-test', shellResource);

-// Run tests using agent context
+// In an agent context

 const allPassed = testingService.allTestsPassed(agent);